-(Editor’s Note: While we are away at a blogging conference, please enjoy this encore post which originally appeared on June 20, 2014.
-Also, please make sure to enter for your chance to win a $100 gift card using the Rafflecopter widget following the post!)
+(Editor’s Note: While we are away at a blogging conference, please enjoy this encore post which originally appeared on June 20, 2014.)

 At some point during the course of our childhood, every young boy dreams of going on a treasure hunt.
 We pretend to travel through caves and shipwrecks, mountains and jungles, solving clues and battling evil forces on our way to finding treasure chests stuffed with riches.
 Countless movies and stories have been made and told around just this premise (Indiana Jones and the Goonies, anybody?).
 But, as we grow up, we usually let go of these silly boyhood dreams, realizing that there are no hidden treasures to be found.
 Well, Forrest Fenn has given us all a chance to relive our boyhood fantasies and made a hidden treasure a reality.